 Are there symptoms of awakening?
 Does awaking relate to specific experiences or perceptions?
 Is there a way to tell if you are awakening, or is it all just an elaborate shell game?

 Many outstanding teachers tell us awakening is real.
-It doesn’t appear to be sleight-of-hand trickery, but is there any concrete way to tell for sure?
+It doesn’t appear to be sleight-of-hand trickery, but is there any concrete way to know for sure?

 Is Your Awakening Just A Mind Game?